FrankSzendzielarz/SorobanRPCSDK/README.md

 Unity however requires some additional customisation.
 Metadata for the Unity Editor requires entity properties to be decorated using a proprietary Unity library.
-Dependent libraries that conflict with the Unity Editor for design time game integration with Stellar (such as Newtonsoft) must internalised to the SDK using obscure techniques like IL-weaving.
+Dependent libraries that conflict with the Unity Editor for design time game integration with Stellar (such as Newtonsoft) must be internalised to the SDK using obscure techniques like IL-weaving.
 Thankfully, this is something we have already achieved with other Unity libraries, and just needs to be repeated here.

 This deliverable would involve a different build process and different output artifact, but would still be part of the minimum